PaulHBartley/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 2. Click on the **Authorization** tab.
 3. Scroll down and click **Get New Access Token**.
 4. You will be prompted to "Authenticate via browser".
 Click **Proceed**.
-5. You will be taken to a new tab in your web browser, and if you are already logged into Azure Portal in your browser session, you should see a message: "Your call is authenticated".
+5. You will be taken to a new tab in your web browser, and if you are already logged in to Azure Portal in your browser session, you should see a message: "Your call is authenticated".
-    - If you are not logged into Azure Portal, you will be prompted to authenticate with your Azure login credentials.
+    - If you are not logged in to Azure Portal, you will be prompted to authenticate with your Azure login credentials.
     - **Important**: Make sure to disable pop-up window blocking for the Postman auth code page in your browser.
 6. After authenticating in your browser, you'll return to Postman and you'll see "Authentication complete".
 Click **Proceed**.
 7. Then click **Use Token** in the **MANAGE ACCESS TOKENS** window in Postman.